cirosantilli/linux-cheat/kernel/kernel-module.md

     sudo mknod /dev/coffee c 12 2

-##sample device files
+##device files

+###/dev/sda

+Device files of this type represent block devices such as hard disks or flash memory.

+The first device is `sda`, the second `sdb`, and so on.

+Also, partitions inside those devices have device files for them too.

+The first main partion inside `sda` will be called `sda1`, the second main partition `sda2`, and so on.

+Logical partitions are numbered from `sda5` onwards.

+TODO examples of what you can do with those device files.
+A `dd` example should be here.

+###/dev/null

-###/dev/null discards whatever input is given to it by a `write` sycall
+Discards whatever input is given to it by a `write` sycall

-    very useful to discard undesired stdout/stderr:
+Very useful to discard undesired stdout / stderr:

     echo a > /dev/null

+Generates no output.

 ###/dev/zero